International airports in Israel. Israel airports for international flights

 • Masada.

-There are no airports in Israel located in the immediate vicinity of the Dead Sea.
-Distance the nearest international air harbors, Ben Gurion and Ovda, are approximately 160 kilometers, or 3 hours away by car.
+There are no airports in Israel located in close proximity to the Dead Sea.
+Distance the nearest international airports, Ben Gurion and Ovda, are approximately 160 kilometers, or 3 hours by car.

-The country's most visited airports are located in the metropolitan region of Tel Aviv, Haifa or in southern Israel in the Negev desert.
+The country's most visited airports are in the Tel Aviv metropolitan area, Haifa, or in southern Israel in the Negev Desert.

 Ben Gurion

-Ben Gurion is the largest Israeli airport, located 14 kilometers from Tel Aviv.
-The third terminal of the airport, serving international flights, accepts regular flights from the following Russian cities:
+Ben Gurion is Israel's largest airport, located 14 kilometers from Tel Aviv.
+The airport's third terminal, serving international flights, receives regular flights from the following Russian cities:

 1. Moscow;